Master of Arts in Teacher Leadership

 X.EDUC-450 Social-Emotional Learning and Development: Foundations of Social, Emotional, and Academic Development

-In this course, educators will learn the foundational principles of social and emotional learning (SEL) including vocabulary, concepts, and research.
+In the course, educators will learn the foundational principles of social and emotional learning through an accelerated survey of foundations of SEL strategies in pedagogy, practice, and instructional leadership.
 They will explore how SEL advances educational equity and personal student growth by establishing affirming learning environments that feature trusting and collaborative relationships, rigorous and meaningful curriculum and instruction, and ongoing evaluation.
 Educators will examine the clear connection and the roles of the school in students' emotional and academic success.
-Educators will build a strong SEL foundation that includes equity-based, culturally responsive, and trauma-sensitive practices through case studies, examples, personal reflection, and portfolio development.
+Educators will build a strong foundation in social emotional learning that includes equity-based, culturally responsive, and trauma sensitive practices through the use of case studies examples, personal reflection, and the building of resources for community use.

 Applies to requirement(s): Meets No Distribution Requirement